-Use Activities Ensure that the Major Dooley Library facilities provide for a range of community uses and activities and appropriate facilities are provided for these activities.
-Access The Major Dooley Library will be available to the public.
-The library building and facilities within the library building.will be accessible to people with a disability.
-Security Adequate security fencing and lighting will be provided for the facility.
-Use of Community Facilities within the Major Dooley Library building The facilities that are available for hire or open to the local community are used to a level that meets Council's participation objectives.
-Hours of Operation Council may restrict the hours of operation of any area of the General Community Use areas at its discretion.
+Play and Recreational Play equipment may be installed or removed.
+Equipment shall Equipment be regularly maintained and kept in a safe condition in accordance with the relevant Australian Standard and Council's Playground and Equipment Upgrade Plan.
+Mowing Passive recreational (Park) areas will be mowed in accordance with approvals, manuals or schedules as required.
+Watering Watering of the passive recreational (Park) areas shall be undertaken as required and according to specific water restrictions that may be in place.
+Wet Weather Use During periods of wet weather, Council may restrict the use of the passive recreational (Park) area to prevent damage to grass surfaces.
+Hours of Operation Council may restrict the hours of operation of any area of the A1 1 1 passive recreational (Park) areas at its discretion.
 Alcohol The occasional sale of alcohol by a sporting committee, club or user group requires the approval of the NSW Office of Liquor Gaming and Racing through the issue of a Limited Licence.
 The Licence should be provided to Council in each instance.
 When making application for the use of an active recreational area if the sale of alcohol is intended, applicants are required to comply with any requirements of both the Office of Liquor Gaming and Racing and Council.
-Companion/Accredited Assistance Animals Domestic pets may use the land where authorised by signage provided that they are under the control of a responsible person at all times and do not cause loss of amenity to other users of the land, except where specifically publicly notitified.
-Dogs except for accredited assistance animals are not permitted within the Major Dooley Library facility and any area that is:

-set aside for the playing of organised games, or within 10 metres of a children's playing apparatus or within 10 metres of cooking or eating facilities.
+Companion Animals Domestic pets may use the land where authorised by signage Companion Animais provided that they are under the control of a responsible person at all times and do not cause loss of amenity to other users of the land, except where specifically publicly notitified. ising, except where speciment, position, no mineral Dogs are not permitted within any area that is: set aside for the playing of organised games, or within 10 metres of a children's playing apparatus or . , within 10 metres of cooking or eating facilities.
 Dogs are not permitted to be walked off leash unless they are within Council's designated off leash exercise areas.
+Sourch a doughard on loadin oxorolog arous.
 Dog clubs are required to seek Council permission to conduct dog obedience and training activities on all community land.

-Parking Major Dooley Library attracts numerous user groups and some car parking is required to be provided within the reserve.
+Parking Leeton Racecourse attracts numerous user groups and some car parking is required to be provided within the reserve.
 Car parking areas should not occupy valuable land but be positioned to minimize the impact on the reserve.
 Car parking is not to be situated near children's play areas.
 Existing car parking areas will be maintained to safety standards.
 Where off street parking occurs within a sportsground, consideration will be given to the provision of parking spaces for people with a disability (in accordance with regulations).
 Internal roads and parking areas may be constructed or reconstructed to a safe and all weather standard.
-Neighbours Council shall endeavour to be a good neighbor and, as far as possible, shall consult with adjoining owners in respect of management activities which may affect them.
+Neighbours Council shall endeavour to be a good neighbor and, as far as possible shall consult with adjoining owners in respect of management or other activities which may affect them.